sanjabh11/canada-energy-dashboard/DEPLOY_EDGE_FUNCTIONS.md

 Your account does not have the necessary privileges to access this endpoint.
 ```

-This means the project `qnymbecjgeaoxsfphrti` may belong to a different Supabase account or organization.
+This means the project may belong to a different Supabase account or organization.

 ## Solution: Deploy via Supabase Dashboard

 ### Step 1: Access Supabase Dashboard

 1. Go to: https://supabase.com/dashboard
-2. Login with the account that owns project `qnymbecjgeaoxsfphrti`
+2. Login with the account that owns your Supabase project
 3. Select the project (should show as "canada-energy" or similar)

 ### Step 2: Deploy Edge Functions